 These make for excellent gifts unique to the DPRK and can be purchased for around 2 EUR.
 You can find Cosmos hairpins at the Minye Handicraft Exhibition in the Central District, Kwangbok Shopping Centre in Mangyondae District, and other locations throughout the country.

-The Pyongyang Home Companion is a guide to daily life in Korea: how-to, food, culture, and romance.
+A Pyongyang Home Companion is a guide to daily life in Korea: how-to, food, sports, modern culture, and romance.

 [email protected] | + 86 10 6416 7544